Mermaiding

 Mermaiding (also referred to as artistic mermaiding, mermaidry, or artistic mermaid performance) is the practice of wearing, and often swimming in, a costume mermaid tail.

 In the beginning of the twentieth century mermaiding was sometimes referred to as water ballet, but it is not currently a term that is commonly used.
 Mermaiding should not be confused with modern synchronized swimming, although there can be some overlap if a mermaid performance troupe is performing a synchronized routine.

-It is difficult to determine exactly where the term "mermaiding" was coined; but some of the first professional freelance mermaids appeared on the world scene around 2004, such as Hannah Mermaid, Mahina Mermaid, and Mermaid Linden, who were all playing with the term.
+It is difficult to determine exactly where the term "mermaiding" was coined; but some of the first professional freelance mermaids appeared on the world scene around 2004, Hannah Mermaid, Mahina Mermaid, and Mermaid Linden, who were all playing with the term.
 A little later on, the term was brought to a wider use and community by Iona the Mermaid, co-founder of MerNetwork.com.
-Newer professional mermaids like Mermaid Elle have made mermaiding more popular and mainstream by performing at celebrity events and featured on TV, music videos and magazines.
+Newer professional mermaids like the famous Mermaid Elle have made mermaiding more popular and mainstream by performing at celebrity events and featured on TV, music videos and magazines.

 Mermaiding is both a profession and a hobby.
 Professional mermaids will often swim in live, filmed, or photographed productions or shows and can be hired for special events.
 Nonprofessional enthusiasts swim in tails at their local pools if the pool allows it, lakes, rivers, and seashores, or take part in mermaid-themed photo shoots, birthday parties, or mermaid meetings with other Mers.
 Mermaiding is popular with all ages and genders.
 Mermaiding practitioners are sometimes called mermaids, professional mermaids, or occasionally, water ballerinas.
-Within the community, mermaid or merfolk can be shortened to "mer."
+Within the community, mermaid or merfolk can be shortened to "mer".
 Mermaiding is often seen as a form of extreme cosplay due to the nature of crafting the tails and other prosthetics used by practitioners.
 There are several tail-making companies supplying the community with everything from fabric tails to full SFX prostheses costing thousands of dollars.